Germanifold91/QA_Huggingface/README.md

 # 5. Suggested Integration on AWS Architecture

-This project utilizes AWS services to create a scalable, efficient, and robust system that can handle simultaneous requests, dynamically improve performance, and manage the creation of training datasets.
+A possible implementation of this system on AWS could be structured as follows.
 Below is the revised architecture including the integration of Amazon SageMaker Ground Truth for dataset generation:

 ## 5.1.
 User Interaction
 Users interact with the system via a web interface or an API. **Amazon API Gateway** serves as the gateway for all user requests, routing them to the appropriate AWS services.